 The Fender CD-140SCE

 - Material: Solid Spruce Top with Laminated Mahogany Back and Sides

 - Finish: Gloss Polyurethane

 - Bracing: Scalloped X

 - Controls: Integrated Electronic Tuner with On/Off Switch, Volume, Bass, Mid, Treble, Body (Mid-Sweep), Low Battery Indicator Light

 - Special Electronics: Fishman® Presys™ Pickup System with Active Onboard Preamp and Tuner

 P.S.: My Fender CD-140SCE is in natural, not black (which is also really nice).

-*Yes, I’m old enough to remember the days of having to take all of the strings off (!!) to change the battery on some original acoustic-electric designs.
+*Yes, I remember the days of having to take all of the strings off (!!) to change the battery on some original acoustic-electric designs.